basvandervlies/cfengine-custom-promises/README.md

 cfengine-core github repo located at:
  - https://github.com/cfengine/core/tree/master/docs/custom_promise_types

+This repo will contain some first quick tests on how to use this.

 ## certificate.py
 A simple promise type to check when your certificate will expire, when within the "days" threshold the promise os not kepted and someone needs to doe something?